DaanJansen94/ebolaseq/README.md

 # EbolaSeq

 EbolaSeq is a command-line tool that simplifies the process of analyzing Ebola virus sequences.
 It automates the complete workflow from downloading sequences to creating phylogenetic trees.
-The tool retrieves Ebola virus sequences from NCBI GenBank, processes them according to user specifications, performs multiple sequence alignment, and generates phylogenetic trees.
+The tool retrieves Ebola virus sequences from NCBI GenBank, processes them according to user specifications, performs multiple sequence alignment and generates phylogenetic trees.

 ## Installation